-Loan Funds Delivered to a Student Who Subsequently Drops to Less-Than-Half-Time Enrollment The Common Manual has been revised to clarify that, in the case of a student that drops to less-than-half-time enrollment, but is still enrolled, the school does not perform a return of Title IV funds calculation and is not required to return a Stafford or PLUS loan disbursement that the school delivered when the student was enrolled at least half time.
+Loan Funds Delivered to a Student Who Subsequently Drops to Less-Than-Half-Time Enrollment

+The Common Manual has been revised to clarify that, in the case of a student that drops to less-than-half-time status, but is still enrolled, the school does not perform a return of Title IV funds calculation and is not required to return a Stafford or PLUS loan disbursement that the school delivered when the student was enrolled at least half time.

 GUARANTOR COMMENTS: None.

-IMPLICATIONS:

-Borrower:

-None.

-School:

-None.
+IMPLICATIONS: Borrower: None.

-Lender/Servicer:

-None.
+School: None.

-Guarantor:

-None.
+Guarantor: None.

-U.S. Department of Education:
+U.S. Department of Education: None.

-None.

-To be completed by the Policy Committee

-POLICY CHANGE PROPOSED BY:

-CM Policy Committee
+POLICY CHANGE PROPOSED BY: CM Policy Committee

-August 3, 2010
+DATE SUBMITTED TO CM POLICY COMMITTEE: August 3, 2010